Pieds-noirs: The pied-noir population as part of the total Algerian population

-Sephardic Jewish community
+Jewish community

 Jews were present in North Africa and Iberia for centuries, some since the time when "Phoenicians and Hebrews, engaged in maritime commerce, founded Hippo Regius (current Annaba), Tipasa, Caesarea (current Cherchel), and Icosium (current Algiers)".
-According to oral tradition they arrived from Judea after the First Jewish-Roman War (66–73 AD), while it is known historically that many Sephardi Jews came following the Spanish Reconquista.
-In 1870, Justice Minister Adolphe Crémieux wrote a proposal, décret Crémieux, giving French citizenship to Algerian Jews.
-This advancement was resisted by part of the larger Pied-Noir community and in 1897 a wave of anti-Semitic riots occurred in Algeria.
-During World War II the décret Crémieux was abolished under the Vichy regime, and Jews were barred from professional jobs between 1940 and 1943.
+According to oral tradition they arrived from Judea after the First Jewish–Roman War (66–73 AD).
+It is known historically that many Sephardi Jews came following the Spanish Reconquista.
+Others came after Spain expelled Jews in 1492.

+In 1870, Justice Minister Adolphe Crémieux wrote a proposal, décret Crémieux, to give French citizenship to most Algerian Jews.
+This advancement was resisted by part of the larger pied-noir community and in 1897 a wave of anti-Semitic riots occurred in Algeria.
+During World War II the décret Crémieux was abolished under the Vichy regime.
+Jews were barred from professional jobs between 1940 and 1943.
 Citizenship was restored in 1943, after the Free French took control over Algeria in the wake of Operation Torch.
-Thus, the Jews of Algeria eventually came to be considered part of the Pied-Noir community, and many fled the country to France in 1962, alongside most other Pieds-Noirs, after the Algerian War.
+Thus, the Jews of Algeria eventually came to be considered part of the pied-noir community.
+Many fled the country to France in 1962, alongside most other pieds-noirs, after the Algerian War.

+Mozabite Jews were excluded from the Crémieux Decree, and were only granted “common law civil status” and French citizenship in 1961.

 Algerian War and exodus

 Algerian War

 For more than a century France maintained colonial rule in Algerian territory.
-This allowed exceptions to republican law, including Sharia laws applied by Islamic customary courts to Muslim women which gave women certain rights to property and inheritance that they did not have under French law.
+This allowed exceptions to republican law, including Sharia laws applied by Islamic customary courts to Muslim women, which gave women certain rights to property and inheritance that they did not have under French law.
 Discontent among the Muslim Algerians grew after the World Wars, in which the Algerians sustained many casualties.
 Algerian nationalists began efforts aimed at furthering equality by listing complaints in the Manifesto of the Algerian People, which requested equal representation under the state and access to citizenship, but no equality for all citizens to preserve Islamic precepts.
 The French response was to grant citizenship to 60,000 "meritorious" Muslims.

 During a reform effort in 1947, the French laws were changed to give the former French subjects with the legal status of "indigenes" full French legal citizenship.
-The French created an Algerian Assembly, a form of bicameral legislature, with limited powers, and two chambers, one for those who were French citizens before 1947, and another for all the others who had only just become French citizens; but given the equal numbers of members in each chamber this meant that one group's votes had seven times more weight than the other group's.
+The French created an Algerian Assembly, a form of bicameral legislature, with limited powers, and two chambers, one for those who were French citizens before 1947, and another for all the others who had just become French citizens.
+Given the equal numbers of members in each chamber this meant that one group's votes had seven times more weight than the other group's.
 Paramilitary groups such as the National Liberation Front (Front de Libération nationale, FLN) appeared, claiming an Arab-Islamic brotherhood and state.
 This led to the outbreak of a war for independence, the Algerian War, in 1954.

-From the first armed operations of November 1954, Pied-Noir civilians had always been targets for the FLN, either by assassination; bombing bars and cinemas; mass massacres; torture; and rapes in farms.
+From the first armed operations of November 1954, pied-noir civilians had always been targets for the FLN: they were assassinated in bombings of bars and cinemas; suffered mass massacres; and were tortured and sometimes raped on farms.